sozykinsa/GUI4dft/README.md

 v1.3 - This is the next release in 1.x branch.
 This version will use pyqtgraph instead of matplotlib and pyside2 instead of PyQt5.

-v2.0 - This is the next release in 2.x branch.
-Most of its functions are currently experimental.
-To install it, you need a sisl module.

 The master branch contains more or less stable 1.x version functions.

 ## Authors and acknowledgment